-- c.
-In the Client Authentication field, select Client Secret. - d.
+- 1. In the Client Authentication field, select Client Secret. - 2.
 In the Client Secret field, you can:

-scription oose from: To create a strong, random alphanumeric string, click Generate Secret .

-Option Description Modify an existing secret.
+Option Description Create or generate a secret.
+Choose from: To create a strong, random alphanumeric string, click Generate Secret .
+Manually enter a secret.
+Modify an existing secret.
 Select the Change Secret check box.
 Click Generate Secret to create a strong random alphanumeric string or manually enter a secret.

-- e.
-In the Grant Types field, select the Client Credentials and Access Token Validation (Client is a Resource Server) options. - f.
+- 3. In the Grant Types field, select the Client Credentials and Access Token Validation (Client is a Resource Server) options. - 4.
 In the Default Access Token Manager field, select JSON Web Tokens .
-Click Save. - g.
-Access the PingFederate <pf_install>/pingfederate/bin/run.properties file, and ensure that this property is set: pf.admin.api.authentication=OAuth2. - h.
-Access the PingFederate <pf_install>/pingfederate/bin/oauth2.properties file, and ensure that the following properties are set.
+Click Save. - 5.
+Access the PingFederate <pf\install>/pingfederate/bin/run.properties file, and ensure that this property is set: pf.admin.api.authentication=0Auth2. - 6.
+Access the PingFederate <pf\install>/pingfederate/bin/oauth2.properties file, and ensure that the following properties are set.

 Property Description client.id The unique client identifier defined in step 2. client.secret The client secret defined in step 4. introspection.endpoint This URL specifies where PingFederate validates the authentication token.
-For example, https://<pf_runtime_host>:<pf_runtim as="" introspect.oauth2<="" pre=""></pf_runtim></pf_runtime_host> E_PORT> required.scopes Use any of the scopes defined in PingFederate.
-Go to System # OAuth Settings # Scope Management to see a list of available scopes.
+For example, https:// <pf_runtime_host>:<pf_runtime_port>/as/introspect.oauth2</pf_runtime_port></pf_runtime_host> required.scopes Use any of the scopes defined in PingFederate.
+Go to System → OAuth Settings → Scope Management to see a list of available scopes.
 For details, see Scopes in the PingFederate Server guide. username.attribute.name The value mapped to the Username attribute defined on the Contract Fulfillment tab. role.attribute.name The value mapped to the admin_role attribute defined on the Contract Fulfillment tab.

-- 2. Configure PingAccess: - a.
-In PingAccess, go to System # System Settings # Admin Authentication. - b.
-On the Admin API OAuth tab, select Enable and complete these fields as shown in the example: - Client ID: Enter the unique client identifier for the new client. - Client Secret: Enter the client secret defined for the new client. - Scope: Enter the scopes set as required scopes for the new client. - Subject Attribute Name: Enter the name of an access token attribute that you want to use as the Subject field in audit log entries for the admin API.
+- 1. Configure PingAccess: - 7.
+In PingAccess, go to System → System Settings → Admin Authentication. - 8.
+On the Admin API OAuth tab, select Enable and complete these fields as shown in the example: - Client ID: Enter the unique client identifier for the new client.

+- Client Secret: Enter the client secret defined for the new client. - Scope: Enter the scopes set as required scopes for the new client. - Subject Attribute Name: Enter the name of an access token attribute that you want to use as the Subject field in audit log entries for the admin API.